xpack/xmake-js/doc/jekyll/files/xmake.json.md

 ```

 Please note that the above definitions are specific to the make syntax.
-If other generators are considered, it is recommended to use a portable
+If other builders are considered, it is recommended to use a portable
 syntax.

 ### Targets